hemanshu-bhojwani/BostonHacks2022-Journal/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
-Congradulations!
+Congratulations!
 You now have a raw version of the app